About Terroir Talking

 DEDICATED TO NATURE

 My mission with Terroir Talking is to promote mindfulness of our relationship with nature through the life of wine.
 Perhaps our appreciation for wine will encourage us to take better care of its source, because without nature there is no wine.
 Terroir Talking Collection offers a selection of photographs as fine art prints.
 I donate 50% of all sales to Conservation International to support their efforts in protecting the environment.
-They are highly rated for transparency and commitment to protecting our natural resources through science, innovation and collaboration with communities, businesses and governments around the world.
+They are highly rated for transparency and commitment to protecting nature through science, innovation and collaboration with communities, businesses and governments around the world.

 Discovering the Priorat has taught me that when our lives are integrated with nature, we discover a more sentient rhythm and our values change.
 The Priorat has been an inspiration to me, so I wanted to share its story with the world.